Your cart is empty.

 In Australia, the groundbreaking Restricting Non-Disclosure Agreements (Sexual Harassment at Work) Act 2025 (Vic) was passed by Victorian Parliament in November 2025.
 The Victorian reform process has been championed by the Victorian Trades Hall, the community legal sector and courageous victim-survivors.

 Join our call to stop silencing women and workers through NDAs in South Australia.
-Help eradicate sexual harassment and discrimination in our workplaces.
-Sign up below to be involved.

 If you would like to read more, you can download our PDF resources:

-Two-page law reform summary here
+Four-page NDA law reform summary here